-ATLANTA, July 24, 2015 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today certain Private Non-Profit Organizations (PNPs) that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
-These loans are available following a Presidential disaster declaration for Public Assistance resulting from damages caused by a severe storm on June 23, 2015.
+ATLANTA, July 30, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that certain Private Non-Profit Organizations (PNPs) in New Jersey that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
+These loans are available as a result of a Presidential disaster declaration for Public Assistance resulting from damages caused by severe storms and winds that occurred on June 30, 2012.

-PNPs located in the counties of Atlantic, Burlington, Camden and Gloucester in New Jersey, are eligible to apply to SBA.
+PNPs located in the following New Jersey counties that provide non-critical services are eligible to apply: Atlantic, Cumberland and Salem.
 Examples of eligible non-critical PNP organizations include, but are not limited to, food kitchens, homeless shelters, museums, libraries, community centers, schools and colleges.

-"PNP organizations are urged to contact their County's Emergency Manager to obtain information about local briefings.
+"PNP organizations are urged to contact the New Jersey Office of Emergency Management at http://www.ready.nj.gov/ to obtain information about local briefings.
 At the meeting, PNP representatives will need to provide information about their organization," said Frank Skaggs, director of SBA Field Operations Center East in Atlanta.
 The information will be used to submit a Request for Public Assistance which FEMA uses to determine if the PNP provides an essential governmental service and meets the definition of a "critical facility."
 Based upon that conclusion, FEMA may provide the PNP with a Public Assistance reimbursement grant for their eligible costs or refer the PNP to SBA for disaster loan assistance.
-The New Jersey Office of Emergency Management states that they will continue to coordinate the recovery effort with local, county and federal partners in these affected counties which have already reached out to their municipalities to coordinate applicant briefings.

 The SBA also offers Economic Injury Disaster Loans to help meet working capital needs, such as ongoing operating expenses to PNP organizations of all sizes.
 Economic Injury Disaster Loan assistance is available regardless of whether the organization suffered any physical property damage.

-The filing deadline to return applications for physical property damage is Sept.
-21, 2015.
-The deadline to return economic injury applications is April 22, 2016.
+The filing deadline to return applications for physical property damage is September 17, 2012.

 Contact: Michael Lampton